 How Much Time to Spend at Sun World Ba Na Hills

 As I mentioned earlier, I could never find the official hours of Sun World Ba Na Hills.
 It appears that the first cable car ride starts at 7:30am.
-We arrived to the parking lot at around 10:30am on a Sunday.
+We arrived at the parking lot around 10:30am on a Sunday.
 And we were on our way back down at 6:00pm.
 The cable car was still running but most of the shops and restaurants were closed and the hand bridge was nearly deserted.

-So in total we spent about 7.5 hours at Sun World Ba Na Hills and it didn’t seem like nearly enough time.
+So in total, we spent about 7.5 hours at Sun World Ba Na Hills and it didn’t seem like nearly enough time.
 Definitely plan on spending an entire day here, there is so much to see and do!

 The Cable Cars at Sun World Ba Na Hills

 From the moment you walk into the ticket area the confusion begins.
 There are 3 cable car lines – Ga Hoi An, Ga Suoi Mo, and Ga Thac Toc Tien – but you’ll just buy one entrance ticket.
 As you make your way to the cable car area you’ll pass restaurants, random bridges and buildings.
-You’ll walk through a mini Hoi An town, until finally you arrive.
+You’ll walk through a mini Hoi An town until finally, you arrive.
 If the option to choose what cable car you’d prefer is available, I have no idea.
 We were ushered to the one on the far left – Ga Hoi An.

 Our usher chose right because the Ga Hoi An cable car led us directly to the Golden Bridge as our first stop.
-At that point it was around 11:00am on a Saturday and the bridge was absolutely packed with tourists.
+At that point, it was around 11:00am on a Saturday and the bridge was absolutely packed with tourists.